TharanaBope/whisper-v3-diarization/DIARIZATION_IMPLEMENTATION.md

 # Speaker Diarization Implementation Guide

+> **Note**: This implementation guide describes the core diarization system used by **both CLI and GUI interfaces**.
+The processing logic is shared between both interfaces through the `audio-transcription-cli/src/audio_transcription/core/` modules.

 ## Problem
 OpenAI's Whisper model can transcribe audio but **cannot identify different speakers** (speaker diarization).